top of page

 Openings such as sliding doors offer added flexibility in defining public and private spaces, adapting to the residents’ needs.

-Alcoves placed in between units act as a gathering space where floors that are not connected to plazas can also have a community space
+Alcoves placed in between units act as a gathering space where floors that are not connected to plazas also have a community space

 Public and private spaces layered upon each other create a eclectic landscape where people are connected together